Low-cost Interior (Secondary) Windows for Soundproofing and reducing sound passing through existing windows.

 MAGNETSEAL FRAMING for acrylic panels..

 Start by taking your window measurements top, bottom and sides – for the plastic panel you need.
 (Which you can obtain locally from any plastics outlet.
 (Look in the Yellow Pages under Plastic Suppliers).
 Have them cut your plastic 1/4″ or 3/8″ thick panel to size.
 You need to decide whether to fit the flat sheet inside the edge frame of your window or over the face of the frame.
 We recommend fitting over the entire wall opening because it will give a little more dead air space, which is what makes these types of windows work so well.
-Fitting to the inside opening may be more difficult than you imagine.
+Fitting to the inside opening may be more difficult than you imagine, especially if the opening is not square.
 Only an inch or so oversize of the opening is needed.

 Take your acrylic edge measurements and add them together to order enough steel “Mounting Frame” and our special “peel off adhesive backed” 1″ wide Magnetic Tape for the job.
 To install a 1/4″ or 3/8″ acrylic (Plexiglas) panel in your window you will need 4 “L” shaped metal trim pieces and enough magnetic tape for attachment to around the edges of your acrylic panels.
 The trim and the tape are sold by the foot, so you only have to buy what you need.

-Apply tape all around the acrylic edges as shown.
+Apply tape tape strips all around the acrylic edges as shown.

-Attach the “L” shaped metal mounting trim to the window frame edges using screws double sided tape or adhesive – if the new window is wider and taller and to be mounted over the face of the frame, attach the trim angle over and around, covering the entire frame opening.
+Attach the “L” shaped metal mounting trim to the window frame edges using screws, double sided tape or adhesive – if the new window is wider and taller and to be mounted over the face of the opening, attach the trim angle over and around, covering the entire frame opening.

 - Make sure the magnetic tape does not have any gaps in the butt edges where it mates with other strips of tape at the corners.
 These gaps will leak sound.